 95. Teach what you know

-Colleges often hire “adjunct professors”, people who are experts in their chosen fields, or who excel in a particular area.
-You do not need a teaching degree to work as an adjunct, and doing so can allow you to earn some extra money, and to increase your networking potential.
+Tertiary colleges often hire people who are experts in their chosen fields, or who excel in a particular area.
+You do not need a teaching degree to work in this capacity, and doing so can allow you to earn some extra money, and to increase your networking potential.

 96. Do some research for jobs that are currently in high demand